LeonardoHenriqueAzevedo/Python-Project/README.md

 # ✔️ Project
-This is a project that contains 5 exercises made for my Computer Science Bachelor
+This is a Quiz Game with 5 questions and a % that indicates how much you got right, this project was made to improve my knowledge about Python in a fun way.

 ## Interface
 ### Ex1